In-patient luxury rehab center in Thailand

 Codeine withdrawal symptoms occur in two phases.
 The first phase happens a few hours after the last use of the drug, whereas the second phase takes place as the body readjusts to functioning without Codeine.

-Withdrawal symptoms may last for a week, or longer in some people.
+Withdrawal symptoms typically last for a week, or longer in certain people.
 Physical withdrawal symptoms are the strongest in the first few days after stopping Codeine use and are usually gone within two weeks.
 Cravings and behavioral symptoms last longer than that.

-• Detox: the first stage of addiction treatment.
+• Detox: This is the first stage of addiction treatment.
 It’s a period when a person stops taking the drug, and the body experiences withdrawal symptoms as a result.
-Depending on the severity of withdrawal symptoms and the type of program, patients may receive medications to reduce their severity.
+Depending on the severity of withdrawal symptoms and the type of program, patients receive medications to reduce their severity.
 Medicines are a part of medication-assisted treatment (MAT).
-According to SAMHSA, buprenorphine, naltrexone, and methadone can help ease cravings and withdrawal symptoms among people with opioid addiction.
-The main purpose of MAT is to improve patient survival, increase retention in treatment, reduce drug use, and support recovery.
+According to an article titled, “Medications for Substance Use Disorders” from the Substance Abuse and Mental Health Services Administration (SAMHSA), buprenorphine, naltrexone, and methadone help ease cravings and withdrawal symptoms among people with opioid addiction.
+The main purpose of MAT is to enhance patient survival, boost therapy adherence, reduce drug use, and support recovery.

-• Outpatient treatment program: suitable for people with mild to moderate addiction as well as for persons who have completed a residential program and want more structure and support.
+• Outpatient treatment program: This approach is suitable for people with mild to moderate addiction as well as for persons who have completed a residential program and want more structure and support.
 For this program, patients don’t need to live in a facility.
 They live in their homes and attend therapy sessions regularly.
-That means patients can also maintain employment while receiving treatment for Codeine addiction.
-According to the National Library of Medicine, therapy sessions include CBT or other approaches such as support groups, counselings and their purpose is the same – to empower a patient to adopt healthier behaviors, develop new skills, prevent relapse, and more.
+That means patients are able to maintain employment while receiving treatment for Codeine addiction.
+According to an article titled, “Opioid Use Disorder (OUD) Treatment” last updated in July 2023 by MedlinePlus, therapy sessions include CBT or other approaches such as support groups, counselings and their purpose is the same – to empower a patient to adopt healthier behaviors, develop new skills, and prevent relapse.